The Mountain Mystery Series

 A Lavender Wedding

-ANNE SCRIPTOR formed a working partnership with TRINIDAD SANDS by joining his investigative team and six months later the handsome detective proposed marriage and Anne said yes.
-The working couple was already busy with a perplexing case and the wedding wasn’t going to plan itself.
-So she had come to Glenwood Springs to audition a wedding band and tie up loose ends on the Koller case.
-The band had been awful and the loose ends refused to be tethered.
-After a frustrating day, with little accomplished, she was trying to relax in the warm embrace of the mountain town’s famous hot springs pool.
+ANNE SCRIPTOR forms a working partnership with TRINIDAD SANDS by joining his investigative team. six months later the handsome detective proposes marriage and Anne says yes.
+The working couple is already busy investigating the unsolved murder of Esau Koller, a prolific author and local celebrity, But the wedding isn’t going to plan itself. so the bride-to-be travels from the small town of lavender to Glenwood Springs in order to audition a wedding band and tie up loose ends in the Koller case.
+The band is awful and the loose ends refuse to be tethered.
+After a frustrating day, with little accomplished, anne seeks to relax in the warm embrace of the colorado mountain town’s famous hot springs pool.

 She closed her eyes and sought to clear her mind.